zqfang/GSEApy/README.rst

 All input files' formats are identical to ``GSEA`` desktop version.
 See `GSEA  <http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Main_Page>`_ documentation for more information.

+The ``enrichr`` module will using enrichr online tool.
+It will generate results in txt format.

 For command line usage: